Idriss-Abidi/data_pipeline/README.md

 # Data Pipeline Project: Airbyte, dbt, and Metabase

 This README describes a simple data pipeline project that integrates **Airbyte**, **dbt**, and **Metabase** to process and analyze a movie dataset.
-The pipeline involves three source datasets—a MySQL database, a PostgreSQL database, and CSV files—that are consolidated into a single PostgreSQL schema for visualization in Metabase.
+The pipeline involves three source dataset, a MySQL database, a PostgreSQL database, and CSV files that are consolidated into a single PostgreSQL schema for visualization in Metabase.

 ![Interface](./images/pipeline.png?raw=true "Title")